patricknitsch/ioBroker.schlueter-thermostat/README.md

 ### Installation

-Download the app "Schlueter-HEAT-CONTROL from the App-Store, create an account by entering a username and a password.
+1) Download the app "Schlueter-HEAT-CONTROL from the App-Store, create an account by entering a username and a password.
 Note down username and password
-In the app, add/connect your thermostat per Thermostat ID or QR-Code In the app, identify your customer id
+2) In the app, add/connect your thermostat per Thermostat ID or QR-Code
+3) In the app, identify your customer id under
 Menu > Thermostat data > [Thermostat Name] > Customer ID (mine was “3”)
-In the app, identify your customer id
+4) In the app, identify your customer id under
 Menu > Thermostat data > [Thermostat Name] > Softwareversion
-Install the adapter in IOBroker
+5) Install the adapter in IOBroker
-Fill in username, password, Customer ID and Softwareversion.
+6) Fill in username, password, Customer ID and Softwareversion.
 API-Key is given.

-Optionally you can fetch the Schedule and Energy Consumption for the device.
+7) Optionally you can fetch the Schedule and Energy Consumption for the device.
 Therefore active the checkboxes.

 The API and the values can be checked under the following address.